sambhawjain/sambhawjain.github.io/Auto_Scale_ADW_Demo_Setup.md

 - The generated key appears under Public key for pasting into OpenSSH authorized_keys file.
 Copy public key in notepad we will need this while creating Dbaas provisioning.
  ![](./images/dbaas9.png)
 - To save the key in the PuTTY PPK format, click Save private key to save the private key of the key pair.
 7. Login to cloud environment, Click Services to show the available services.
-In the list of available services, select Database
+In the list of available services, under Database select Baremetal ,VM and Exadata
  ![](./images/dbaas10.png)
 8. The console for Database displays.
 You can use the List Scope drop-down menu to select a compartment; in this example the gse00014135 (root) compartment is selected.
 Click Launch DB System.
 9. In the Create Launch DB System dialog, enter the following information: